Table of Contents[Hide][Show]

 Whether you’re traveling with one child, or 150+ musical teens, you’ll find there are plenty of fun things to do in Nashville with kids.
-From the Johnny Cash Museum to the General Jackson Showboat, the Music City offers Southern charm to everyone.
-Read on to learn of our favorite fun things to do in Nashville – for all ages!
+From the Johnny Cash Museum to the General Jackson Showboat, the Music City offers Southern charm to families of all ages.
+Read on to learn of our favorite fun things to do in Nashville Tennessee!

 11 Fun Things to do in Nashville with Kids

-Since the 1800s, Nashville, Tennessee has been known as the Music City.
+Nashville, Tennessee has been known as the Music City since the 1800’s.
 Legend has it that the city received this nickname from Queen Victoria.
 After the Queen of England saw a performance by the Fisk Jubilee Singers from Nashville’s Fisk University, Her Majesty supposedly responded that these singers must be “from Music City.”

 TravelingMom Tip: If you are chaperoning a trip, we have that covered too – read these survival tips.